USFWS/secas/_posts/2023-07-26-Dont-miss-upcoming-webinar-on-how-to-map-the-places-you-know-with-OpenStreetMap.md

   float: right
 ---

-Amy wrote [a great blog back in May](http://secassoutheast.org/2023/05/22/Improve-the-Blueprint-by-mapping-the-places-you-know-and-love-with-OpenStreetMap.html) about the many ways we're using OpenStreetMap data in the Southeast Conservation Blueprint.
+Amy wrote [a great blog back in May](http://secassoutheast.org/2023/05/22/Improve-the-Blueprint-by-mapping-the-places-you-know-and-love-with-OpenStreetMap.html) about the many ways we're using OpenStreetMap (OSM) data in the Southeast Conservation Blueprint.
 As a community-driven crowdsourced mapping project, OpenStreetMap offers a unique opportunity to directly improve the Blueprint by adding or editing data on greenways and trails, parks, beaches, historic sites, and more.<!--more-->

 SECAS staff worked with the staff and leadership of the U.S. OpenStreetMap community to bring you a hands-on webinar next month on the August Third Thursday Web Forum.
 You'll learn about what OSM is and about exiting new initiatives related to trail stewardship and providing a platform for federal employees to contribute to OSM through the public domain!
 And best of all, you'll get a live demo on how to digitize in OSM to fill key data gaps.